Primary Pulmonary Hypertension Medication

 Ambrisentan (Letairis)

-Ambrisentan is an endothelin receptor antagonist indicated for pulmonary arterial hypertension in patients with WHO class II or III symptoms.
-It improves exercise ability and decreases progression of clinical symptoms.
+Ambrisentan is an endothelin receptor antagonist indicated for WHO group 1 PAH to 1) improve exercise ability and delay clinical worsening; and 2) in combination with tadalafil to reduce the risks of disease progression and hospitalization for worsening PAH, and to improve exercise ability.
 It inhibits vessel constriction and elevation of blood pressure by competitively binding to endothelin-1 receptors ETA and ETB in endothelium and vascular smooth muscle.
 This leads to a significant increase in cardiac index associated with significant reduction in PAP, PVR, and mean RAP.
 Because of the risks of hepatic injury and teratogenic potential, this agent is available only through the Letairis Education and Access Program (LEAP).
 Prescribers and pharmacies must register with LEAP in order to prescribe and dispense.
 For more information, see http://www.letairis.com[http://www.letairis.com/] or call (866) 664-LEAP (5327).

 Diuretics